AI Evaluations

 AI governance increasingly depends on evaluations.
 Release gates, safety thresholds, model cards, incident reporting, procurement rules, audits, insurance, licensing proposals, and standards all need evidence about what a model can do and how it fails.

-For evaluations to matter, they need independence, reproducibility where possible, clear scope, dated model versions, disclosed scaffolds, uncertainty ranges, and adversarial pressure.
+For evaluations to matter, they need independence, reproducibility where possible, clear scope, dated model versions, disclosed scaffolds, uncertainty ranges, adversarial pressure, and a visible connection to decisions.
 A strong evaluation report says not only what was observed, but also what was not tested and what could change the result.

 Evaluation should continue after deployment.
 Real users, tool access, incentives, prompt ecosystems, fine-tuning, memory, agents, and product integrations can change the effective system far beyond the lab test.